Can you hear me now? Using remote technology to record birds and other wildlife

 For its part, ABMI uses high-end Reconyx PC900 Professional Covert Cameras for optimal image capture.
 Since these cameras also work at night, nocturnal wildlife, not often seen during the daytime, can often be observed.
 “We’ve seen lynx, cougar, fishers, badgers.
 In the past, we may have seen scat or scratch marks from these animals, but that was all.
 With camera traps we can better assess the health of the animal and count the number of individuals,” says Harding.

 Acoustic data gathered by NCC and ABMI using ARUs is analyzed by the Bioacoustic Unit at the University of Alberta, by a team led by Erin Bayne.
-It is then returned to ABMI for use in modeling.
+It is then returned to ABMI for use in modelling.
 NCC also receives an annual report of all species identified using these methods.
 Harding says, “Our role is data collection.
 ABMI’s is mostly data analysis and mapping.”
 For NCC staff, part of the reward and excitement is found when unexpected or seldom-seen species are observed.

 First time observations – badgers in Collins and elk further east